 Renewal of Financial Aid

 Applicants must file the Free Application for Federal Student Aid (FAFSA) each year.
 If your family’s financial situation improves, a greater contribution will be expected.
 Conversely, if your family’s financial situation becomes less favorable, the family contribution may be reduced.
 For continuing students, a complete financial aid application must be received by April 20 in order to receive priority consideration for funding.
 Institutional scholarship and grant recipients are limited to a maximum of eight semesters of funding.
 If additional semesters of attendance are required to complete the degree, you should meet with a Student Financial Services counselor to review alternative payment options.

 In order to maintain eligibility for financial aid, you must be making satisfactory academic progress in accordance with federal regulations.
 Please see Satisfactory Academic Progress for specific information regarding academic standing and satisfactory academic progress for financial aid.

 Information from the student’s financial and/or student records may be released to federal, state, college or other financial aid organizations, including donors of endowed scholarships, as requested and needed for legitimate purposes of awarding financial aid.
-Award information may also be discussed with parent(s) if the student is a dependent for federal tax purposes, or if the student has authorized access to their account through the Student Account Center.
+Award information may also be discussed with parent(s) if the student is a dependent for federal tax purposes, or if the student has authorized access to their account through Campus Commerce.

 Please refer to the information in the Student Financial Services section of the website for additional information on financial aid and College policies.
 Questions regarding the terms and conditions listed above should be referred to the Office of Student Financial Services.